trycourier/courier-python/README.md

 For `POST` methods, you can supply an `idempotency_key` to ensure the idempotency of the API Call.
 We recommend that you use a `V4 UUID` for the key.
 By default, keys are eligible to be removed from the system after they're at least 24 hours old, and a new request is generated if a key is reused after the original has been removed.

-Also, the expiration of an idempotency key can be altered by setting a `x_idempotency_expiration` header value.
+Also, the expiration of an idempotency key can be altered by setting a `idempotency_expiration` header value.
 The value of this header can be either epoch milliseconds or an ISO-8601 formatted date string.
 The minimum value that can be set is 24 hours.
 The maximum value that can be set is 1 year.

 ```python
 import uuid